Roller Coaster Engineering Essential Information

 Source: *U.S. Bureau of Labor Statistics

 Engineers work with a design team in a variety of tasks concerning the construction of roller coasters.
-The main duties involve deciding what type of roller coaster to use, determining how to place the track, developing the controls systems and verifying that the ride is safe for the public.
-Generally, engineers try to make rides exciting by including special arrangements that enhance some element of the ride.
-Loops in the track, embankments and the use of natural scenery are some examples that may add to the thrill of a roller coaster.
+The main duties involve deciding what type of roller coaster to use, determining how to place the track, developing the controls systems, and verifying that the ride is safe for the public.
+Generally, engineers try to make rides exciting by including special arrangements that enhance some elements of the ride.
+Loops in the track, embankments, and the use of natural scenery are some examples that may add to the thrill of a roller coaster.

-Mechanical engineers, including roller coaster engineers, earn a mean annual income of $87,140 as of May 2014 and are expected to see five percent job growth during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Mechanical engineers, including roller coaster engineers, earn a mean annual income of $92,800 as of May 2018 and are expected to see four percent job growth during the 2018-2028 decade, according to the U.S. Bureau of Labor Statistics.
 For roller coaster engineers, the job outlook will naturally depend on the amount of new and renovated roller coasters at amusement parks and the financial success of the park in general.

 Education Requirements for Roller Coaster Engineers

-According to the College Foundation of North Carolina, securing a job on a roller coaster design team is competitive (www.nfnc.org).
+According to the College Foundation of North Carolina, securing a job on a roller coaster design team is competitive.
 For this reason, earning a graduate degree in engineering might offer engineers an advantage over other applicants.
-Master's degree programs provide advanced studies in relevant topics for the profession, such as heat transfer, system dynamics and fluid mechanics.
+Master's degree programs provide advanced studies in relevant topics for the profession, such as heat transfer, system dynamics, and fluid mechanics.

 Roller coaster engineers need to obtain state licensure.
 Graduation from a state-approved bachelor's degree program typically qualifies engineers to begin the path to becoming licensed.
 New engineers take an entry-level licensure test that allows them to work under the supervision of a fully licensed engineer.
 With at least four years' experience in the field, a final professional test completes the licensing process.
 While only one engineer on a roller coaster design team is necessary to supervise all other engineering team members, full licensure might help in obtaining employment in the field.